krakrukra/PocketAdmin/README.md

 1. Pre-configuration commands are available: "HID\_ONLY\_MODE", "VID ", "PID ", "USE_FINGERPRINTER".
 With "VID ", "PID " commands user can change VID / PID values used for enumeration.
 They take hex
-numbers as argument, and 0x prefix is mandatory (eg. "VID 0x046D" or "PID 0xC228").
+numbers as argument, and 0x prefix is mandatory (e.g. "VID 0x046D" or "PID 0xC228").
 With "HID\_ONLY\_MODE" command, device will either enumerate in HID-only mode or in MSD-only mode
-(if MSD-only button is pressed); if such command is not present device enumerates in
+(depends if MSD-only button is pressed); if such command is not present device enumerates in
 HID+MSD mode, but will not type any keystrokes if MSD-only button is pressed.

 2. Pre-configuration commands (if present) must be placed separately in the config.txt file and come